|MARLOW - MAIDENHEAD PASSENGERS' ASSOCIATION|

 Paddington Interchange with Hammersmith & City Line

 A lot of complaints have been received about the new Circle/H & C station at Paddington.
-Whereas it used to be possible to cross between Platforms 13/14 (FGW suburban) and platforms 15/16 (Underground) in under a minute it now takes at least five minutes by a long circuitous route passing through two gatelines to get from one side of a locked door to the other side.
+Whereas it used to be possible to cross between Platforms 13/14 (GWR suburban) and platforms 15/16 (Underground) in under a minute it now takes at least five minutes by a long circuitous route passing through two gatelines to get from one side of a locked passage to the other side.
 This can result in missed connections at other main line stations because the extra time has not been allowed for.
-What is needed is a new footbridge connecting all the platforms.
+What is needed is a new transfer deck connecting all the platforms, and complete removal of the redundant Victorian cab ramps.

 Although some improvements have been made there are still some near misses resulting in long waits for branch line trains.
 This is particularly bad in the Reading direction.
-It is bad public relations for branch line trains to be pulling out just as potential connecting trains arrive at the adjacent platform.
+It is bad public relations for branch line trains to be pulling out just as potential connecting trains arrive at the adjacent platform, or vice-versa.

 High Speed Two